Late-Career Vice President (VP), Marketing & Communications Salary

 Pay Difference by Location

-Surpassing the national average by 29 percent, Late-Career VPs of Marketing & Communications in Los Angeles receive some of the highest pay in the country.
-Late-Career VPs of Marketing & Communications will also find cushy salaries in Philadelphia (+28 percent), New York (+22 percent), San Francisco (+8 percent), and Atlanta (+7 percent).
-Location is a huge contributor to overall pay, with Late-Career VPs of Marketing & Communications in Austin earning a whopping 34 percent below the national average.
-Seattle and Washington are a couple other places where companies are known to pay below the median — salaries are 7 percent lower and 6 percent lower, respectively.
+Surpassing the national average by 25 percent, Late-Career VPs of Marketing & Communications in Los Angeles receive some of the highest pay in the country.
+Late-Career VPs of Marketing & Communications will also find cushy salaries in Philadelphia (+25 percent), New York (+19 percent), San Francisco (+5 percent), and Atlanta (+4 percent).
+Late-Career VPs of Marketing & Communications in Austin earn salaries far below the national average by 36 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
+Not at the bottom but still paying below the median are employers in Seattle and Washington (10 percent lower and 8 percent lower, respectively).

 Key Stats for Vice President (VP), Marketing & Communications